Internet DRAFT - draft-peng-p2psip-snmp

 END

-management service should be able to be found by agents on RELOAD
+management service should be discovered by agents on RELOAD nodes, so

-nodes, thus agents can send messages to the manager.
-The Node ID of
+that the agents can send messages to the manager.
+The Node-ID of

 network manager may not be fixed or predefined in advance.
 So a